kyungsuk-kim/windows-chatgpt-mcp/README.md

 This tool provides a bridge between Claude and ChatGPT on Windows, allowing you to leverage ChatGPT functionality within your Claude workflow through the MCP protocol.
 Get the best of both AI systems by combining Claude's analytical capabilities with ChatGPT's knowledge and conversational abilities.

+**Note**: This is a Windows adaptation of the original [claude-chatgpt-mcp](https://github.com/syedazharmbnr1/claude-chatgpt-mcp) tool for macOS, redesigned with Windows-native automation and enhanced features.

 ### Key Features

 - 🔗 **Seamless Integration** - Connect Claude with ChatGPT through MCP protocol